Kuisebmond

 Kuisebmond is a township of Walvis Bay, Namibia, named after the Kuiseb River.
 With a population of 40,000, most residents of Walvis Bay live in the area.
 During the apartheid era, the area was reserved for Black Namibians who worked in Walvis Bay.

-In 2008 Kuisebmund had the second highest HIV infection rate in the country.
+In 2008 Kuisebmond had the second highest HIV infection rate in the country.
 Kuisebmond Stadium, home to Eleven Arrows and Blue Waters football clubs, is located in the suburb.